Carpooling, vanpooling, riding the bus, bicycling, walking, working from home, and compressed work schedules are all forms of smart commuting.

 Some of the ways PLU benefits from faculty and staff using Commute Smart options are:

-Yes, workdays on which a faculty or staff member works from home instead of coming to campus counts as a "Commute Smart" day for benefit programs such as Relax Rewards.
+Yes, workdays on which a faculty or staff member works from home instead of coming to campus counts as a “Commute Smart” day.
 Work-from-home arrangements are made on a case-by-case basis and must be pre-approved by your supervisor and Human Resources.

-No, scheduled days off do not count as Commute Smart days for benefit programs such as Relax Rewards.
+No, scheduled days off do not count as Commute Smart days.
 However, you can count the day off from a compressed work week, such as a 4/10 work week.

 Receiving Commute Smart benefits is fast and easy!
-To receive Relax Rewards benefits and the opportunity to participate in quarterly drawings, simply track your commute trips on a monthly Relax Rewards calendar online at the Pierce Trips website.
+To participate in campaign drawings and potentially earn LuteBucks, simply track your commute trips on a monthly calendar online at the Pierce Trips website.
 Please note that these benefits are for faculty and staff only; not students.

 For detailed information on PLU's transit benefits, click here.